Families in Context

 - Explore diverse contexts in and perspectives on ways in which families function

-- Reflect on personal experiences and how these shape perspectives on working with children and families
+- Reflect on personal experiences and how these shape perspectives.

 - Source credible and scholarly research concerning families to inform practice and generate new understandings and knowledge